Julian Livingston Peabody: Military service

 During World War I, due to the ill health of his wife, he obtained a position in the Red Cross Headquarters in Washington, D.C., where he was quickly made director of the Bureau of Allied Prisoners' Relief.
 In the spring of 1918, after his wife's health recovered sufficiently for him to serve, he obtained a commission in the Aviation Division of the U.S. Navy for service in France as an Intelligence officer.
 After several months of preparation at Annapolis, he went to France in May 1918 and served there until the armistice.

-Personal life
+Personal life and death

 On March 27, 1913, Peabody was married to Celestine Eustis Hitchcock in Aiken, South Carolina, by the Right Rev. Henry P. Northrop, Bishop of South Carolina.
 Celestine was a daughter of polo player Thomas Hitchcock Sr. and Louise Marie (née Eustis) Hitchcock.
 Together, they lived at Pond Hollow Farm in Westbury on Long Island (across the road from his parents-in-law's estate, Broad Hollow Farm), and were the parents of a son who died in infancy, and two surviving children: